oxianglin/DLNLP_assignment_24/README.md

 # DLNLP_assignment_24
 PLEASE REMEMBER TO DOWNLOAD THE DATASET FILES FOR RECOMMENDATION.
 REFER TO DLNLP_assignment_24/Datasets/Recommendation/ SECTION BELOW.
+Please download this file to see a clearer formatting.

 Project Directory Structure and Description
 This project directory contains multiple subdirectories and files organised to facilitate various machine learning tasks, including recipe translation, recommendation, and generation.
 Below is a detailed description of the directory structure and the purpose of each component.